In some cases, the customer provides you with their own product which you then work on an sell back to them. This includes:

 Identify, segregate and protect customer property from the time of receipt, during storage and throughout the product realization process.
 In the event that customer property is lost, damaged or otherwise identified as unsuitable for use, these conditions should be recorded and reported to the customer.

-Some organisations do not deal with customer property; if this is the case, you are free to exclude this requirement from your quality management system - so long as the excluded requirement does not:
+Some organizations do not deal with customer property; if this is the case, you are free to exclude this requirement from your quality management system - so long as the excluded requirement does not:

 It is not a mandatory requirement to document your customer property process.
 However, you should always look to adequately define and control any operational processes that directly impact upon product quality.
 Therefore, the implementation of a control of customer property procedure will be appropriate to most businesses where such activities are undertaken.